nelsonomoi/nelsonomoi/README.md

 ## 🚀 About Me
-I'm a full stack developer i breath code for the web and android platforms.
+I'm a full stack developer i breath code for the web and mobile apps.

 ## 🛠 Skills